mir-abdullah/mir-abdullah/README.md

 - 👨‍💻 All of my projects are available at [portfolio-git-main-mir-abdullahs-projects.vercel.app/](https://portfolio-git-main-mir-abdullahs-projects.vercel.app/)

-- 💬 Ask me about **React, Node, Mongodb, Express, SSR, CSR, postgress**
+- 💬 Ask me about **React, Node, Mongodb, Express, SSR, CSR, Postgress**

 - 📫 How to reach me **mirabdullah101@outlook.com**